NCEMS/energetic-origins-of-PPI-connectivity/3-uniprot-annotation/README.md

 * Function annotations
 * Post-translational modifications

-Execute this portion of the pipeline by running the command
+To run this pipeline step in isolation, run the command `snakemake --use-conda` from the `3-uniprot-annotation` directory.

-`snakemake --use-conda`

-Note: This code should be considered experimental; it requires additional manual checking by comparison to UniProt database entries
+*N.B.*: This code should be considered experimental; it requires additional manual checking by comparison to UniProt database entries